kls2177/Climate-and-Geophysical-Data-Analysis/_build/html/_sources/chapters/Week1a/pitfalls.md

 - Being blindly applied
   - performing statistical analysis means carefully considering the right tools to use for each unique situation.
 - Making-up for a lack of data
-  - statistical analysis cannot replace sufficient, high quality data.
+  - statistical analysis cannot replace sufficient, high-quality data.

 ## A Few Common Pitfalls